migueldeguzman/blog/src/pages/2019-08-14---why-i'm-so-grateful-the-holocaust/index.md

 date: "2019-08-16"
 ---

-There were a lot of bad events that have happened in our human history, but one of the most devilish period of our existence was the regime of the Nazis and Hitler - coined as the "holocaust".
+There were a lot of bad events that have happened in our human history, but one of the most devilish period of our human existence was the regime of the Nazis and Adolf Hitler also known as the "holocaust".

 ![holocaust](survivors.jpg)